YunoHost-Apps/rss-bridge_ynh/README.md

 This is a rss-bridge package for YunoHost.

-**Shipped version:** 0.2
+**Shipped version:** 2017-08-03

-[rss-bridge](https://github.com/RSS-Bridge/rss-bridge) rss-bridge is a PHP project capable of generating ATOM feeds for websites which don't have one.
+[rss-bridge](https://github.com/RSS-Bridge/rss-bridge) is a PHP project capable of generating ATOM feeds for websites which don't have one.

 ## Supported sites/pages (main)